Letting Go of Sexual Insecurity - Anxiety About Body, Experience, and Performance

 The Reality of Sexual Insecurity

-According to a study in the Journal of Sex Research, about 45% of men and about 35% of women report lacking confidence in sex.
+According to multiple sexual behavior surveys, about 45% of men and about 35% of women report lacking confidence in sex.
 This anxiety spans a wide range of concerns, including technique, physical appearance, stamina, and whether orgasm occurs.
+Regardless of age or experience level, even people in long-term relationships commonly harbor the lingering doubt: "Am I really satisfying my partner?"

 The biggest cause of sexual insecurity is the belief that there is a "right way" to have sex.
 Porn, magazines, friends' stories.
 The image of "ideal sex" created by these sources forces comparison with your real self and amplifies anxiety.
 But there is no "right answer" in sex.
 What feels comfortable for both you and your partner is the "right answer" for the two of you.